-Description: The focus of this course is advanced studio work in drawing, painting, illustration, graphic design, printmaking, art history, and art careers.
+Description: Course for juniors and seniors.
+The focus of this course is advanced studio work in drawing, painting, illustration, graphic design, printmaking, art history, and art careers.
 All work is portfolio quality.
 Quarterly self-evaluations provide expression of the language of art and communication of the skills learned.
 Materials fee required.